Julia Serano: Career

 Serano earned her PhD in biochemistry and molecular biophysics from Columbia University.
-She researched genetics and developmental and evolutionary biology at the University of California, Berkeley for 17 years.
+She researched genetics, developmental biology, and evolutionary biology at the University of California, Berkeley for 17 years.

 Serano is the author of Whipping Girl: A Transsexual Woman on Sexism and the Scapegoating of Femininity.
 Her second book, Excluded: Making Feminist and Queer Movements More Inclusive, was published on September 10, 2013, by Seal Press.
 It was named the 16th best nonfiction book of all time by readers of Ms. Magazine.
 Her third book, Outspoken: A Decade of Transgender Activism and Trans Feminism, she published herself under Switch Hitter Press, which she founded along with Switch Hitter Records.
 Outspoken is a 2017 Lambda Literary Award finalist.
-Her 2020 book, 99 Erics: a Kat Cataclysm faux novel, also published by Switch Hitter, won the Publishing Triangle’s 2021 Edmund White Award for Debut Fiction and was an Independent Publisher Book Awards 2021 silver medalist in LGBT+ Fiction.
+Her 2020 book, 99 Erics: a Kat Cataclysm faux novel, also published by Switch Hitter, won the Publishing Triangle's 2021 Edmund White Award for Debut Fiction and was an Independent Publisher Book Awards 2021 silver medalist in LGBT+ Fiction.

 Her work has appeared in queer, feminist, and pop culture magazines, including Bitch, Clamor, Kitchen Sink, LiP, make/shift, and Transgender Tapestry.
 Excerpts of her work have appeared in The Believer and The San Francisco Chronicle and on NPR.

-Serano has spoken about transgender and trans women's issues at numerous universities, often at queer-, feminist-, psychology-, and philosophy-themed conferences.
+Serano has spoken about transgender and trans women's issues at numerous universities, often at queer, feminist, psychology, and philosophy-themed conferences.
+In 2023, she gave the keynote address at the Moving Trans History Forward conference at the University of Victoria.
 Her writings have also been used in teaching materials in gender studies courses across the United States.

 Serano is a slam poet and has given spoken-word performances at universities as well as at events such as the National Queer Arts Festival, San Francisco Pride Dyke March and Trans March stages, Ladyfest, outCRY!, Femme 2006 and in The Vagina Monologues.
 She was a guitarist and vocalist for the band Bitesize from 1997 through the early 2000s and has also recorded solo music.

 Serano organizes and hosts GenderEnders, a performance series that features the work of transgender, intersex, and genderqueer artists and allies that has produced 20 shows.
 She received a grant to curate "The Penis Issue: Trans and Intersex Women Speak Their Minds," a spoken-word event, as part of the 2007 National Queer Arts Festival.

 She writes social justice articles on the website Medium about topics like transgender identity, LGBTQ+ visibility, and identity politics.